g-guerzoni/chrome-extension-messages-enhancer/README.md

 # AI Message Enhancer Chrome Extension

-A Chrome extension that enhances, corrects, and beautifies your text using OpenAI's GPT-4.1 Nano API.
+A Chrome extension that enhances, corrects, and beautifies your text using OpenAI's GPT Nano API.
 Fix typos, improve clarity, adjust tone, and polish your writing for Slack, Teams, email, and any text input across the web.

 ## Features